Antena 3 CNN

 It is one of the most viewed Romanian news channels, leading in television ratings on the news segment in prime-time hours together with Romania TV (mostly above and sometimes second to Antena 3 CNN in ratings) The station is one of the five Romanian TV channels that have live anchors from 06:00 every morning to 01:00 every night.

 Antena 3 CNN was also distributed in Serbia in the Romanian language-extra package of the DTH platform Digi TV.
 The official website of the TV channel hosts all daily shows which are made available for watching in an archive that is generally reloaded every month.
 Starting 2006 the TV channel also allowed online users to watch it live on the internet on its official website, and now on their on-demand subscription service Antenaplay.
-Furthermore, since December 2020, the 3FM radio station (currently only in Bucharest) also airs all of Antena 3 CNN's programmes.
+Furthermore, since October 29, 2020, the 3FM radio station (currently only in Bucharest) also airs all of Antena 3 CNN's programmes.

 The station's website receives an average between of 300,000 to 400,000 visitors a day being one of the most visited Romanian websites on the market.
 By comparison, Gazeta Sporturilor, a media product owned by Ringier, gets more than one million hits a day.

-It is affiliated CNN International since 2011, after CNN ceased their affiliation with Realitatea TV. later becoming a partner channel of CNN in May 2020.
-Its main news program is News Hour with CNN, broadcasting from Monday to Friday at 18:00 EET/EEST, while its other television programs that are notable for airing on Antena 3 CNN include Sinteza zilei, În gura presei, În fața națiunii, Decisiv, NewsRoom, Exces de putere, Descoperiți, Subiectiv and Gătit la costum, among others.
+It is affiliated with CNN International since 2011, after CNN ceased their affiliation with Realitatea TV. later becoming a partner channel of CNN in May 2020.
+Its main news program is News Hour with CNN, broadcasting from Monday to Friday at 18:00 EET/EEST, while its other television programs that are notable for airing on Antena 3 CNN include Sinteza zilei, În gura presei, Decisiv, NewsRoom, Exces de putere, Descoperiți, Subiectiv and News Magazine, among others.